Sphinx nerii Linnaeus, 1758, Syst. Nat. (Edn 10) 1: 490. Type locality: not stated.

 In Taiwan, recorded from Adenium obesum, Alstonia scholaris, Catharanthus roseus, Nerium oleander, Tabernaemontana divaricata [syn.
 Ervatamia coronaria] and Tabernaemontana pandacaqui.

 In Laos and Thailand, also recorded from Alstonia scholaris and Tabernaemontana divaricata (Eitschberger & Ihle, 2008).
 The latter has also been recorded from Pakistan (Muhammad Ather Rafi, pers. comm.
-2014).
+2014), the former from India (Dar, Jamal & Shah, 2022).

 In Metro-Manila, the Philippines, larvae are common in the wet season on new growth of the roadside and garden ornamentals Adenium obesum, Catharanthus roseus and Nerium oleander.
 During the dry season various species of ornamental Gardenia and Tabernaemontana are preferred (Dvořák, 2014).